VFPX/Win32API/libraries/winmm/mciSendString.md

 ## Parameters:
 lpszCommand
 Pointer to a null-terminated string that specifies an MCI command string.
-For a list, see <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/multimed/mmcmdstr_4nub.asp">Multimedia Command Strings</a>.
+For a list, see [Multimedia Command Strings](https://msdn.microsoft.com/en-us/library/windows/desktop/dd743572(v=vs.85).aspx).

 lpszReturnString
 Pointer to a buffer that receives return information.
 If no return information is needed, this parameter can be NULL.